Periodisation of Roman civilisation

-The periodisation of Roman Civilisation covers historical interpretations developed during the modern era of the Roman res publica, (known as Rome).
+The periodisation of Roman Civilisation covers historical interpretations developed during the modern era of the Roman res publica (known as Rome).
 This incorporates the Roman Kingdom, Roman Republic, Roman Empire, the Western Roman Empire, and the Eastern Roman Empire.

 Differing opinions exist on what type of continuity existed across the two-millennia era of Rome's history, as well as when different periods start, what they are called and why they are different.
 Although Rome the state started in the City of Rome, over time it would expand outside of the city and eventually the city was not part of the state.
-The dominance and control of the city of Rome underlined some of the contemporary disputes of who could claim to be representing the Roman people, and which continues today in disputes over modern historiography.
+The dominance and control of the city of Rome underlined some of the contemporary disputes over who could claim to be representing the Roman people, which continues today in disputes over modern historiography.
 Competing interpretations have been motivated to define the origin of Western civilization.